x3n0cr4735/celi/celi_framework/examples/GRE/README.md

 1. Analyze an Issue
 2. Analyze an Argument

-This example focuses on the "Analyze an Issue" task, using CELI (Conversational Enhancement and Language Intelligence) to generate high-scoring essays.
+This example focuses on the "Analyze an Issue" task, using CELI to generate high-scoring essays.

 ## Our Solution